Genivia/ugrep/patterns/README.md

     ugrep -r -n -f java/names -f java/zap_comments -f java/zap_strings

-Empty lines and lines starting with a `#` are ignored.
+Pattern files contain one or more regex patters, one pattern per line.
+Empty lines and lines starting with a `#` are ignored in pattern files.
 A starting line with `###-o` auto-enables option `-o` for all patterns matched.

-Patterns `X` requiring Unicode matching should be placed in Unicode mode with `(?u:X)`, just in case to prevent ugrep option `-U` from disabling them.
+Patterns that requiring Unicode matching should be placed in Unicode mode with `(?u:X)`, just in case to prevent ugrep option `-U` from disabling them.

 We love to receive your contributions to this effort! ❤️